Some days seem like they are specifically designed to slow me down or to make me take a different direction against my

 Turning left rather than right when taking your dog for a walk can completely change the course of your life if you run into your soulmate who just happens to have taken that way to walk their own dog.

 A car accident can set your day back an hour or more if you have to replace your now junk car and the next thing you know you don’t have the time to create the awesome DIY project you planned.
-So instead you go on a crazy rant about some hipster that hit your car, like Frank Sinatra says, that’s life.
+So instead you go on a crazy rant about some hipster that hit your car as Frank Sinatra says, that’s life.